fMRI-ugent/starting-a-new-fMRI-project/README.md

 + text in green
 ! text in orange
 # text in gray
-@@ You find in the current section the template for such presentation (both in .pptx and in .key formats)
+@@ You find in the current section the template for such presentation (both in .pptx and in .key formats)@@
 ```

 You find in the current section the template for such presentation (both in .pptx and in .key formats)